FliegendeWurst/TriliumDroid/README.md

 ### Requirements

-- Sync server running TriliumNext/Trilium (any version from 0.94.1 to 0.63.7)
+- Sync server running TriliumNext/Trilium (any version from 0.95.0 to 0.63.7, except 0.94)
 - Android 7.0+

 For using the app without a sync server, follow [this issue](https://github.com/FliegendeWurst/TriliumDroid/issues/75).